 For all the challenges, and the size of the task that lies ahead in restoring Australia’s many mine sites, Andersen is optimistic.
 “It’s really an exciting time,” he says.
 “It’s not as if elsewhere in the world has got this nailed at all, and in fact, in many ways Australia’s leading in mine site rehabilitation.”

 This article was originally published on Ensia and is republished here with permission under the terms of a Creative Commons’ Attribution-NoDerivs 3.0 Unported license.
 View the original article here.

 Bianca Nogrady is a freelance science journalist who has yet to meet a piece of research she doesn't find fascinating.
-She writes for a variety of outlets, including Nature, The Guardian, Australian Geographic, BBC Future and the Australian Broadcasting Corporation.
+She writes for a variety of outlets, including Nature, Wired, the Guardian, MIT Technology Review and The Saturday Paper.

 Read science facts, not fiction...